r2d2Pair/u-pair/README.md

 # u-pair
-You are pairing with LLM.... programming won't be same again!
+Once you are pairing with LLM.... programming won't be same again!